Bridge98/Horu-TextAssistant/HoruGuide_README.md

  Horu è attualmente in grado di:

  - riprodurre un brano musicale;
- - leggere;
+ - leggere file di testo come fossero libri o testi di canzoni;
- - parlare in Morse;
+ - parlare e quindi convertire un testo in Morse;
- - Convertire un numero qualsiasi in binario;
+ - convertire un numero decimale qualsiasi in binario;
  - aggiornarti su ora e data locale;
- - interagire con frasi di conversazione base tra due individui;
+ - interagire con frasi di conversazione basilare;
+ - è provvisto di un sistema di GTTS ispirato a Jarvis (Python Vocal Assistant);

- il materiale resta in continuo aggiornamento mio giovane Padowan;
+ il materiale è in continuo aggiornamento;

 EN:

-Horu is currently capable of:
+ Horu is currently able to:

  - play a piece of music;
- - to read;
+ - read text files as if they were books or song lyrics;
- - speak in Morse;
+ - speak and then convert a text in Morse;
- - Convert any number into binary;
+ - convert any decimal number into binary;
  - update you on local time and date;
- - interact with basic conversation phrases between two individuals;
+ - interact with basic conversation phrases;

- the material is constantly updated my young Padowan;
+ - comes with a Jarvis-inspired GTTS system (Python Vocal Assistant);